 This method is best for businesses with large capital expenditures or companies operating at a loss.
 The value is derived from all of the business’s assets and how valuable those assets will be in the coming years.

 This method is best when many local factors influence your business’s value.
 It can also be used solely to confirm an amount determined by one of the other methods.

 The value is derived from other businesses’ final selling prices in the same industry and general location with the market method.
 Unlike the previous two ways, the market method accounts for potentially significant local factors like being situated in an up-and-coming neighborhood.

 Once the two parties have agreed on a price and have financing in place, the last step is another checklist of documents.
 Much like the previous checklist, the final sale cannot take place without the following paperwork:

 - IRS Form 8594

 Closing the Deal

 The final three steps may take time, and that’s okay.
-Once you have all the documents in place and agree to an appropriate price, you just need your lawyer and accountant to make sure everything checks out.
+Once you have all the documents in place and agree to an appropriate price, you need your lawyer and accountant to ensure everything checks out.
 Then, you can go ahead and sign the dotted line!

 One last reminder: Since many of these steps involved your lawyer and accountant, keep these individuals close as you grow your new business.
 They will ensure that you stay compliant and continue to make smart financial decisions.